If youโve discovered or suspect that your child is purging, it can be deeply alarming and confusing. You may be wondering: Why would they do this?

 It is not uncommon for teens and young adults to engage in bonding with friends by purging.
 This may involve group vomiting, drinking laxative teas, skipping meals, and exercising after eating a meal.

 Friendships are often the places where people first engage in purging behaviors.
 They become normalized and attractive as a result.
 Through friendships, people feel a sense of critical belonging and understanding.
-When purging becomes a part of a friendship it can become a “sticky” behavior that is done together and can even spread to other friendships or done alone.
+When purging becomes a part of a friendship it can become a โstickyโ behavior that is done together and can spread to other friendships or become a solo practice.

 The most common social example of this is sororities.
-Large groups of sorority sisters will share purge behaviors and “secrets” about how to purge.
-Many will move on from these purge behaviors once they leave the social circle.
-But the baseline behavior is already normalized and reinforced.
-As a result, the person is vulnerable to future mental health conditions including depression and anxiety.
-[2]
+Large groups of sorority sisters will share purge behaviors and โsecretsโ about how to purge.
+Many will stop doing these purge behaviors once they leave the social circle.
+But the baseline behavior is already normalized and reinforced, and some inevitably continue to use purging after they graduate.
+Socialized purges leave a person vulnerable to future mental health conditions including depression and anxiety.

 3. Weight-loss purges

-We live in a society that has normalized and encourages dieting.
-But dieting is linked to higher lifetime body weight and significant health complications.
-[5, 6]
+We live in a society that is best described as Diet Culture.
+This means we have normalized and encouraged dieting for generations.
+But dieting is linked to higher lifetime body weight and significant health complication, including eating disorders.

 Purge behavior can seem like an easy way to lose weight without cutting down on food eaten.
 However, purging, like all forms of weight control, does not benefit health and carries significant complications.